 The definition of Uglov map is based on set $|I_X|$ and the index system given in Definition \ref{2.13}.

-\begin{definition} Given an abacus $(\lam, j)$ if affine type $X$, the image ${\rm\bf U}(\lam, j)$ under the Uglov map can be obtained by the following three steps. \begin{enumerate} \item [\rm(1)]\,Rotate the negative part toward below such that the position $(-k, i)$ under $(k-1, -i)$, $1\leq i\leq l$ and $(-k, l+1)$ (if there exists) under $(k-2, l+1)$, where $k<0$.
+\begin{definition} Given an abacus $(\lam, j)$ of affine type $X$, the image ${\rm\bf U}(\lam, j)$ under the Uglov map can be obtained by the following three steps. \begin{enumerate} \item [\rm(1)]\,Rotate the negative part toward below such that the position $(i, -k)$ under $(-i, k-1)$, $1\leq i\leq l$ and $(l+1, -k)$ (if there exists) under $(l+1, k-2)$, where $k>0$.
 Then reverse the color of the second row (If the abacus has not negative part, then omit this step).
-Denote the resulted diagram by ${\rm\bf U}_1(\lam, j)$. \item [\rm(2)]\,Cut up ${\rm\bf U}_1(\lam, j)$ into sections with every $|I_X|$ columns (containing the possible empty columns on the left) from left to right and then put them to below the first section one by one.
+Denote the resulted diagram by ${\rm\bf U}_1(\lam, j)$. \item [\rm(2)]\,Cut up ${\rm\bf U}_1(\lam, j)$ into sections with every $|I_X|$ columns from left to right and then put them to below the first section one by one.
 Denote the resulted diagram by ${\rm\bf U}_2(\lam, j)$. \item [\rm(3)]\,Reverse the color of the $l$ columns on the right in ${\rm\bf U}_2(\lam, j)$ and rotate them toward above such that the column labeled by $-i$ above the column labeled by $i$ for $1\leq i\leq l$. \end{enumerate} \end{definition}

 The best way to understand $\rm\bf U$ is via an example.

 \begin{example} {\rm Take the pair the same as in Example \ref{2.14}.
 Then ${\rm\bf U}_1(\lam, j)$ is

 and ${\rm\bf U}_2(\lam, j)$ is